Your palms are sweaty. Your heart is racing and you think you may have just forgotten your first name.

 You have a classic case of performance anxiety, also known as the “pre-interview jitters.”

-Prepare carefully.
 In the days leading up to your interview, research the company.
 Practice the answers to typical interview questions.
 Plan what you’ll say if the interviewer stumps you.
-Take a dry-run to the interview location.
-Lay out your outfit.
+Take a dry run to the interview location.
+Lay your outfit out.

 Humor and music are two other tried-and-true ways to combat pre-interview anxiety.
 On your ride there, listen to a recording of your favorite comedian or band.
 Laughing and singing along will drain that nervous energy and release feel-good endorphins.